Pricing: licensed per site. Never locked out.

 What if I cancel?

-returns to the unlicensed state (an X-PageSpeed-Warn: unlicensed
+returns to the unlicensed state, marked by the X-PageSpeed-Warn: unlicensed

 Will it break my site?

-Transforms are deliberately conservative — JS minification strips whitespace and comments, no variable renaming — and the design falls back to your original content when an optimization step fails.
-Edge cases exist: test on staging first.
-Any path or transform type switches off with one line of config.
+Transforms are deliberately conservative: JS minification strips whitespace and comments without renaming variables.
+When an optimization step fails, the design falls back to your original content.
+Test on staging first, and switch off any path or transform with one line of config.
 More in the FAQ.

 One small company — what's the risk?

-Source publication under the Business Source License 1.1 is on our roadmap — it converts to Apache 2.0 on a fixed change date.
-License validation runs offline; there's no kill switch in the request path.
+Source publication under the Business Source License 1.1 is on our roadmap; each release converts to Apache 2.0 four years after publication.
+License validation runs offline, with no kill switch in the request path.
 How licensing works.

 How to get started